-This challenge extends to global narratives on countering violent extremism.
-Marginalization, particularly of ethnic and/or religious minorities, allows non-state actors like ISIL to spread their influence and attract foreign fighters.
-Within many countries, certain communities - notably ethnic and religious minorities - are particularly vulnerable to targeted attacks and/or are disproportionately affected by conflict-related crimes and violence.
-Even in the absence of conflict, in some cases these communities are the subject of discriminatory state policies or behavior that creates an environment that is permissive of crimes perpetrated against them.
-For example, the targeting of vulnerable communities has contributed to a growing international crisis, with the number of displaced persons or refugees at its worst level since World War II, and growing numbers of Rohingya Muslims from Myanmar, as well as Syrians and others, fleeing persecution, war and atrocities.
+In many countries, certain communities - notably ethnic and religious minorities - are particularly vulnerable to targeted attacks or are disproportionately affected by conflict-related crimes and violence.
+Even in the absence of conflict, in some cases those communities are the subject of discriminatory State policies or behaviour that create an environment that is permissive of crimes perpetrated against them.
+For example, the targeting of vulnerable communities has contributed to a growing international crisis, with the number of displaced persons or refugees at its worst level since the Second World War, and growing numbers of Rohingya Muslims from Myanmar, as well as Syrians and others, fleeing persecution, war and atrocities.

-During this session R2P Focal Points addressed means for protecting these communities, discussing recent cases where populations that had coexisted relatively peacefully were mobilized along religious and ethnic lines after the start of a conflict.
-The nature of the conflict in the Central African Republic changed from a political crisis into religious-based violence between armed groups of Christians and Muslims.
-Participants noted that due to conflicts evolving in this way, the UN Framework of Analysis for Atrocity Crimes is a useful tool through which to raise awareness of risk factors relating to the use and abuse of identity politics.
+During the session, the focal points discussed means for protecting those communities, discussing recent cases in which populations that had coexisted relatively peacefully were mobilized along religious and ethnic lines after the start of a conflict.
+The nature of the conflict in the Central African Republic had thus changed from a political crisis into religious-based violence between armed groups of Christians and Muslims.
+Participants noted that, in a context of conflicts evolving in that way, the Framework of Analysis for Atrocity Crimes was a useful tool through which to raise awareness of risk factors relating to the use and abuse of identity politics.

-States and their partners should increase their awareness of government policies and practices that directly promote discrimination as well as those that indirectly contribute to marginalization.
-In Burma/Myanmar, for example, discriminatory policies against the Rohingya, including denial of citizenship, have contributed to societal attitudes that are permissive of anti-Rohingya mob violence.
+States and their partners should increase their awareness of government policies and practices that directly promote discrimination, as well as those that indirectly contribute to marginalization.
+In Myanmar, for example, discriminatory policies against the Rohingya people, including the denial of citizenship, have contributed to societal attitudes that are permissive of anti-Rohingya mob violence.

 National and international actors, including development partners, need to be aware of political trade-offs when providing assistance to certain vulnerable groups.
-Supporting a vulnerable group may result in perceived bias and reinforce social cleavages, which could entrench protection challenges if they are not properly implemented.
+If not properly implemented, support to a vulnerable group may result in perceived bias and reinforce social cleavages, which could entrench protection challenges.

-The participants also discussed the growing trend of perpetrators besieging communities as a tactic for targeting minority populations (notably the Yazidis in the Sinjar region of Iraq) and whether the international community has developed stronger mechanisms for responding to besiegement in the twenty years since Srebrenica.
-The consensus view was that UN Peacekeepers often still lack the capacity to adequately protect such communities.
-Nevertheless the UN Security Council has threatened to impose sanctions and passed resolutions urging the lifting of sieges and opening access to humanitarian assistance in response to the widespread use of besiegement tactics in conflicts, such as the civil war in Syria.
+Participants also discussed the growing trend of perpetrators besieging communities as a tactic for targeting minority populations (notably the Yazidis in the Sinjar region of Iraq) and whether the international community had developed stronger mechanisms for responding to besiegement in the 20 years since Srebrenica.
+The consensus view was that United Nations peacekeepers often still lacked the capacity to protect such communities adequately.
+Nevertheless, the Security Council had threatened to impose sanctions and passed resolutions urging the lifting of sieges and opening access to humanitarian assistance in response to the widespread use of besiegement tactics in conflicts, such as the civil war in the Syrian Arab Republic.

-Structurally, states that uphold good governance, the rule of law and have a functioning democracy have a stronger capacity to promote and protect human rights, including the rights of vulnerable minorities.
-Additionally, taking steps to address inequalities between groups can help societies avoid some of the triggers for inter-group violence.
+Structurally, States that uphold good governance and the rule of law and have a functioning democracy have a stronger capacity to promote and protect human rights, including the rights of vulnerable minorities.
+In addition, taking steps to address inequalities among groups can help societies to avoid some of the triggers for intergroup violence.
 Adopting policies that foster inclusivity mitigates against the risk factors associated with mass atrocity crimes.

-Finally, the Special Rapporteur on Minority Issues asserted that R2P Focal Points should review the comprehensive set of recommendations from the 7th Session of the Forum on Minority Issues, held in November 2014, which focused on preventing and addressing violence and atrocity crimes targeted against minorities.
+Finally, the Special Rapporteur on Minority Issues stated that responsibility to protect focal points should review the comprehensive set of recommendations from the seventh session of the Forum on Minority Issues, held in November 2014, which focused on preventing and addressing violence and atrocity crimes targeted against minorities.